 Martha Molfetas | Executive Director & Founder, Board President

 Martha founded Impact Human with a desire to focus on the human dynamic and affects of climate change, resources, and pollution.
 By visually documenting the outcomes of environmental injustice and providing impactful research that strives to explain these case-specific issues, we as a society can begin to grasp our own effect on our shared environment.
 A lifelong student of conflict studies and international and environmental politics, Martha has worked as a Researcher, Project Manager, Peer Reviewer, Consultant, and Director for various NGOs, consultancies, and academic institutions, including Transparency International, Dalberg Research, the London School of Economics, Oil Change International, and E3G.
+Martha has had her policy op-eds and briefs published in: LSE IDEAS, The Global Policy Journal, On Frontiers, the World Politics Review and others.
 In addition to this policy-focused work, Martha is an avid photographer, and has had her work published in UK-based B+W Photography Magazine.
-Martha has her BA in International Relations from the University of Central Florida, a French Language Certificate from Université Paris Sorbonne-Paris IV, and an MSc in Comparative Politics - Conflict Studies from the London School of Economics.
-When she isn't working, Martha photographs urban landscapes and enjoys offbeat traveling.
+A Phi Beta Kappa and Phi Sigma Alpha member; Martha has her BA in International Relations from the University of Central Florida, a French Language Certificate from Université Paris Sorbonne-Paris IV, and an MSc in Comparative Politics (Conflict Studies) from the London School of Economics (LSE).
+When she isn't working, Martha photographs urban landscapes, enjoys offbeat traveling, and is an avid reader of travel memoirs from the 1800s.

 Michelle believes in the power of storytelling to communicate value, connect with audiences, and inspire action.
 Her creative background in theatre, digital media, and her international experiences brought her to Impact Human, where her work aims to amplify the human stories of environmental injustice.
 With over half a decade of experience in communications and the arts, Michelle brings Impact Human a unique background in digital story telling and design.
 Working in stage lighting gave Michelle the opportunity to work on a variety of shows with organizations ranging from the Royal Opera House in London to Arc3Design in New York City.
 Those experiences shaped her ability to inspire action and connect visually with broad audiences.
 A passion for narrative and a strong commitment to social justice encouraged Michelle to embark on a career in digital communications and media outreach, enabling her to use her storytelling skills for organizations ranging from White Light Ltd, Women in Stage Entertainment, to, most recently, the Hetrick-Martin Institute.
 After living abroad for five years, Michelle recently relocated to back stateside to New York City.
 She has a BFA in Lighting from the University of North Carolina School of the Arts.
 In her spare time, Michelle enjoys exploring urban areas and traveling whenever possible.